 Spica ranks as a first-magnitude star; in other words, it’s one of our sky’s brightest stars.
 But the glare from tonight’s waxing gibbous moon might make Spica look meek this evening.
-It might be easier to view the planet Saturn and the star Antares in the southeast at nightfall or early evening because they’re farther than Spica is from the moonlit glare.
-And it’ll be hard to miss Jupiter, the evening’s brightest planet, even though it’s fairly close to tonight’s moon.
+Meanwhile, it’ll be hard to miss Jupiter, the evening’s brightest planet, even though it’s fairly close to tonight’s moon.

 Throughout the night, from everyplace worldwide, the moon, planets and stars will go westward across the sky.
 They go westward throughout the night for the same reason that the sun goes westward during the day: Earth’s west-to-east spin on its rotational axis.
 This apparent daily movement of the heavens caused by the Earth’s rotation is called diurnal motion by astronomers.

-If you watch the moon from day to day, you can detect its true orbital motion around our planet.
-Over the course for the next several days, you’ll see the moon moving away Spica, and toward the the star Antares and the planet Saturn.
+If you watch the moon from day to day, you can easily notice its true orbital motion around our planet.
+For example, over the course for the next several evenings, you’ll see the moon moving away Spica, and toward the the star Antares and the planet Saturn.

 As always, the moon goes full circle in front of the backdrop stars of the zodiac in a little less than one calendar month.

 The moon will meet up with the star Spica again on July 1, 2017.

 Bottom line: The June 4, 2017 moon is near the star Spica on the sky’s dome and the moon is heading toward the golden planet Saturn.